-Those wishing to apply for a Bursary will be sent the application forms and details by 21 October with a deadline for applicants to submit their completed application with supporting documentation direct to BAL by 6 November 2018.
+Those wishing to apply for a Bursary will be sent the application forms and details by 13 October 2022 with a deadline for applicants to submit their completed application with supporting documentation by 31 October 2022.

-We have pre-arranged for BAL to make Home Visits to applicants on 15/16 November 2018 in order parents can be notified of any award by the end of November.
-Applicants should be ready to accept a Home Visit by BAL on either of these dates.
+We have pre-arranged for BAL to make home visits/remote interviews for applicants on 7-8 November 2022 in order parents can be notified of any award by early December.
+Applicants should be ready to accept a home visit/telephone interview by BAL on either of these dates.

-An invitation to submit an application to BAL, with details of the information required to support the application, timescales, and the process will be sent to parents no later than 7 December 2018, with a deadline to submit their application and supporting documentation directly to BAL by 21 December 2018.
+An invitation to submit an application, with details of the information required to support the application, timescales, and the process will be sent to parents no later than 24 October 2022, with a deadline to submit their application and supporting documentation by 16 December 2022.

-Any requests to apply for an Entrance Bursary for academic year starting September 2019 received after 30 November 2018 will be deferred until the second, smaller round of application assessments which will take place during May and June, with decisions being notified by the middle of June 2019.
+Any requests to apply for an Entrance Bursary for academic year starting September 2023 received after 22 October 2022 will be deferred until smaller rounds of application assessments which will take place during March, May and early June, with decisions being notified shortly after each meeting.

 Continuation of an existing Bursary

-Any questions from an existing parent about Bursaries should be directed in the first instance to the Head of the relevant section of the school or to Simon Drew, the Business Manager.
+Any questions from an existing parent about Bursaries should be directed in the first instance to the Head of the relevant section of the school or to the Business Manager.